2.17. Variant¶

 U_F = variant<i_value:uint;f_value:float> // exactly the same as the declaration above

-of current case, as well as value for the current case only.
+Variants hold the index of the current case, as well as the value for the current case only.

 assert(t is i_value)